 1. Make It Easy to Find

-Career pages can include a lot of information without getting cluttered.
+Career pages on websites can include a lot of information but shouldn’t be cluttered.
 Include white space, keep the design light, and let pictures carry the tone and information.
-Avoid crowding a page with too many words or long paragraphs, and use photos and video for a dynamic career page that is interesting and appeals on several levels.
+Avoid crowding a page with too many words or long paragraphs, and use photos and videos for a dynamic, interesting career page that appeals on several levels.

 3. Ensure Your Career Page Is Easy to Navigate

 A career page that is easy to navigate means potential candidates can easily find the information they need to make a career decision.
 Follow these rules for a clean and concise career page: